REDUCING OUR ENVIRONMENTAL IMPACT

 Though the majority of our packages are shipped via USPS, a smaller percentage ships through other carriers (1% or less yearly).
 USPS continues to work towards reducing their greenhouse gas emissions, as they have been doing year-over-year since 2008.

 The majority of our packages are simply picked up by USPS during their daily mail routine, as to not emit additional greenhouse gases.
 A smaller percentage of packages that are delivered directly to USPS facilities are shipped using small-engine vehicles that incur up to 110mpg as opposed to typical motor vehicles that get around 35mpg.

 Our packaging for each item is kept minimal to reduce any unnecessary waste.
 We are currently replacing all synthetic shipping bags with The Better Packaging bio-based bags.
 These bio-based bags are partly made from plants, feel and behave exactly like plastic, except when disposed of are biodegradable with no toxic residues or micro-plastics.
-We are currently distributing 80% of our items with these bags and will be at 100% distribution by year end 2019 and into the future.
+We are currently distributing 100% of our items with these bags.
 Paper shipping slips and cardboard brand tags included with each item are of course biodegradable as well.

 How We Use Resources At Our Headquarters

 One long-term goal is for our business to run on 100% solar energy.
 Within the next ten years we plan on implementing solar panels to keep us completely off the grid and using only renewable resources to run our operation.

 Reducing our energy and water waste when cleaning items is a top priority for us.
 Although not all our used items need to be laundered, a small percentage do.
 Therefore we use energy-efficient Bosche machines that reduce energy and water usage, while all items are air-dried further.